 |Columbus Day 2024||14 October, 2024||Monday|

 About Columbus Day:

 As the name suggests, the story of Columbus Day revolves around the very prominent Christopher Columbus.
-It is celebrated during the second Monday of every October and 2019, it will be witnessed on 14th October, Monday.
+It is celebrated during the second Monday of October and 2019, it will be witnessed on 14th October, Monday.

 - Columbus Day has been taking space in the U.S. since the year 1492.
 Thus, it is hailing with a history worthy of being known.
 Also, it is undoubtedly interesting to gain some information about this occasion.

 - The European exploration & the colonization scenario of the Americas started with the voyage belonging to Columbus.
-As notified, he was not able to reach the mainland of America till the time his third voyage was developed in 1498.
+As notified, he was not able to reach mainland America till the time his third voyage was developed in 1498.
 Still, the first voyage of 1492 holds the highest importance.